Vincent Gardenia: Early life

-His father established an acting troupe that presented Italian-language melodramas.
+In November 1922, the family immigrated to the United States and settled in Brooklyn, New York.
+Gardenia's younger brother, Ralph Scognamiglio (1925–2018) and younger sister, Concetta (later Mrs. Gogliormella; 1924–1989), were both born in New York.
+Gennaro Scognamiglio established an acting troupe that presented Italian-language melodramas.
 As a child, he performed in the troupe in Italian-American neighborhoods in and around New York City, having later said, "the titles changed, but they were usually about a son or daughter who gets in trouble, runs away, then begs forgiveness".
 He debuted in the company at age five, portraying a shoeshine boy.
 He graduated to character roles while still a teenager.
 He remained a member of the company until 1960, five years after his first English-speaking role on Broadway.

 Gardenia also served in the U.S. Army during World War II.

 Career

 Gardenia played a small role in the film The House on 92nd Street and bit parts in other films, including Cop Hater and A View From the Bridge.
 His first English-speaking role was in 1955, as a pirate in the Broadway play In April Once.
-The following year, at age 36, he appeared as Piggy in his Off-Broadway debut in The Man with the Golden Arm.
+The following year, at age 36, he appeared as Piggy in his off-Broadway debut in The Man with the Golden Arm.
 He described his role in the film Little Murders as a "turning point".
 He won Obie Awards in 1960 and 1969.

 A life member of The Actors Studio, Gardenia won a Tony Award for Best Featured Actor in a Play in 1972 for his performance in The Prisoner of Second Avenue, opposite Peter Falk.
 In 1979, he was nominated for Best Actor in a Musical for his performance in Ballroom.

 In film, he was twice nominated for an Academy Award for Best Supporting Actor for his performances in Bang the Drum Slowly and Moonstruck.

 In television, Gardenia won the 1990 Emmy Award for his performance in Age-Old Friends, with Hume Cronyn.
-Among his best remembered TV roles is his portrayal of Archie Bunker's neighbor Frank Lorenzo on All in the Family (1973–74) (and as a part of a swinger couple in an earlier episode) and J. Edgar Hoover in the miniseries Kennedy (1983).
-He also played in an episode of Voyage To The Bottom Of The Sea titled "Escape From Venice."
+Among his best remembered TV roles is his portrayal of Archie Bunker's neighbor Frank Lorenzo on All in the Family (he also made earlier episodes as neighbor Jim Bowman and later as a part of a swinger couple) and J. Edgar Hoover in the miniseries Kennedy (1983).
+He was featured in an episode of Voyage to the Bottom of the Sea titled "Escape From Venice".
+In addition, Gardenia gave memorable performances in popular TV shows such as The Twilight Zone, Mission: Impossible, Mannix, Ironside, The Big Valley and The Fugitive.

+In 1975, Gardenia appeared in season 3, episode 13 of Kojak, "A House of Prayer, a Den of Thieves", in which he portrayed Vince LaGuardia, a former NYC police detective and close friend and colleague of Lt.
+Kojak's, but now living and working in Las Vegas.
+The characters and storyline were a test for audience response with the goal of selling this as a pilot for a new series starring Gardenia.
+The pilot was not picked up by CBS.